The RDNO's role in an emergency

 The Regional District of North Okanagan (RDNO) has first-hand knowledge of your community's social, economic, infrastructure, and environmental needs, helping them provide support in a disaster.
-They are the first line of defence against emergencies and disasters and are primarily responsible for managing the response to those events.
 When an emergency is imminent, RDNO's first priority is to alert and warn citizens and take action to protect life and property.

-RDNO coordinates its efforts with voluntary agencies such as the Vernon Search and Rescue (VSAR) and the Canadian Red Cross Society, which assist individuals and families in need.
+RDNO coordinates its efforts with other government bodies, like BC Wildfire Service and Emergency Management BC, along with organizations like Vernon Search and Rescue (VSAR) and the Canadian Red Cross Society, which assist individuals and families in need.
 If you are evacuated, a VSAR volunteer may come to your home to warn you.
 The individual you meet at the reception centre is likely a Canadian Red Cross Society volunteer.

 What to do during an emergency